cms-tau-pog/TauMLTools/README_adversarial.md

 ## Introduction

 This file contains instructions for reproducing the adversarial domain adaptation techniques implemented in DeepTau v2p5 to reduce data/MC discrepancies in the DeepTau VSjet discriminator score distribution.
+The steps necessary for adversarial dataset production, training and evaluation of the DeepTau VSjet score distributions are outlined.